SDB:AMD GPGPU

 Mesa 3D Clover - for different hardware

 OpenCL 1.2 support without image support, often hangs.
-Mesa 3D will deprecate it in favour of Rusticl driver.
+Mesa 3D is dropping it in favour of Rusticl driver (news).

 Mesa 3D Rusticl - for different hardware